-It is already time to look back on our 5-month stay in Thailand!
-Chiang Mai was our first destination in “digital nomad” mode and the least we can say is that we loved this experience!
+It is already time to look back on our 5-month stay in northern Thailand!
+Chiang Mai was our first destination as digital nomads in entrepreneurial mode, and the least we can say is that we loved this experience!

-At the end of the article you will also find a small, more personal assessment of how we are living these beginnings in the entrepreneurial world.
+At the end of the article, you will also find a small, more personal assessment of how we are living these beginnings in the entrepreneurial world.
 Enjoy!

-As usual we have decided to be 100% transparent with you in our accounts.
-Well yes, banking secrecy is a bit of a Swiss thing, but not on our blog! 🙂
+As usual, we have decided to be 100% transparent with you in our accounts.
+Well yes, banking secrecy is a bit of a Swiss thing, but not on our blog 😉.

 During our 5 months here I scrupulously recorded all our daily expenses in a small notebook.
 Here is what it shows.

-In all we spent 121 days in Chiang Mai.
-On average we spent 962€ per month for 2 people.
-That is 16 € per day and per person if you prefer.
+In all, we spent 121 days in Chiang Mai.
+On average we spent 949 € per month for 2 people.
+That is 16 € per day and person if you prefer.

 Notes on these figures:

-- For my calculations I withdrew our stays in Myanmar, on the Mae Hong Son loop and in Singapore.
+- For my calculations, I withdrew our stays in Myanmar, on the Mae Hong Son loop, and in Singapore.
 These figures are therefore our monthly averages (30 days a month) when we are actually in Chiang Mai.

 - Supermarket: Includes groceries for the apartment such as water, coffee, cereals, milk, pasta, etc.